 The role of natural gas generation in Italy’s power mix has changed over time as the amount of solar photovoltaic and wind in the system has increased, which has in turn changed the shape of demand in certain parts of the country by reducing peak load on sunny days.

 ENEL is by far the largest producer of electricity in Italy (16.6% of total national production and 36% of total energy sales), and its share is bigger than the next five companies combined (Edison, Hera, A2, Axpo Group and Eni).

 Italy has very low levels of renewables curtailment, though this could change if the increase in variable renewables outpaces developments in the transmission and distribution system.
 In recent years, Italy has made changes to dispatch operations intended to increase system efficiency, including the introduction of a mechanism to better measure and more generally enhance the performance of frequency regulation.

-Terna, Italy’s transmission system operator (TSO) has primary operational responsibility for electricity emergency response.
+Terna, Italy’s TSO, has primary operational responsibility for electricity emergency response.
 The electricity distribution networks also have an important role in planning electricity emergency response.